- Registering for Classes

 - The form must be approved and signed by the supervisory committee chair and department chair and then forwarded to the Registrar’s Office for processing.

-- The form requesting a leave of absence for a current semester must be completed and received in The Office of the Registrar by the last day of classes of that semester.
+- The form requesting a leave of absence for a current semester must be completed and received in The Office of the Registrar on or before the last day to add/drop second-half classes for the semester.

 - Leaves of absence are not granted retroactively.